smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

 **Make conventions automatic.** There are naming, formatting and styling conventions I could care less about and yet foster such intense debate.
 [Death to the space infidels][space]!
-Like Jeff Atwood, I believe consistent formatting is worth fighting for, but I am not investing what formatting is chosen.
+Like Jeff Atwood, I believe consistent formatting is worth fighting for, but I am not invested what formatting is chosen.
+Pick one and move on.

 Thankfully, the maintainers know exactly what they want the format to be.
 Even better the majority formatting and style can be automatically enforced by